nick722/courses-react-ts/README.md

 PROGRESS
 Module 3.
 State Management
 TODO:
-Login Component
-[1 point] - Get user's name from the store.
+[1 point] - Save new authors to the store.